edamamet/INFR3830-E2-Synchronous-Chat/README.md

 # About
-This is a basic TCP chat service that runs on the network.
+This is a basic TCP chat service written in C# that runs on the network.

+It's using the .NET 9.0 framework and built with sockets.

 # Examples
 ![1](./.github/1.png)